skokhan/DataScienceCapstone/Interactive Visual Analytics and Dashboard/README.md

 # Interactive Dashboard with Ploty Dash

 By utilizing an interactive analytics approach, we can quickly and effectively identify visual patterns.
 We develop a dashboard application using the Python Plotly Dash package.
 This dashboard enables us to extract insights from the SpaceX dataset more easily compared to traditional static graphs.

-​
-The dashboard includes several input components, such as a dropdown list and a range slider, to interact with a Pie Chart and a Scatter Plot.​
+The dashboard features input components, including a dropdown list for launch sites and a slider for payload range, enabling interaction with a pie chart and a scatter plot.​

 - ### Launch Site Dropdown List​
   There are four different launch sites, and we would like to first determine which one has the highest success count.
 After that, we can select a specific site to examine its detailed success rate. ​